lk-geimfari/lk-geimfari.github.io/_posts/2020-07-08-the-idiomatic-comparison-in-python.md

 description: Comparing objects and values of objects.
 ---

-Some newbies in Python often improperly use the operators `is` and `==` without knowing how exactly they work and when to use each one.
+Some newbies in Python often improperly use the operators «is» and «==» without knowing how exactly they work and when to use each one.

-Spoiler: the main difference is that `is` compares IDs of objects and `is` cannot be overloaded, when `==` compares values of objects and can be overloaded using the magic method `__eq__`.
+Spoiler: the main difference is that `is` compares IDs of objects and cannot be overloaded, when `==` compares values of objects and can be overloaded using the magic method `__eq__`.

 Have a look at this code: